svn2github/marked/trunk/README.md

 #### Overriding renderer methods

-The renderer option allows you to render tokens in a custom manner.
+The renderer option allows you to render tokens in a custom manor.
 Here is an example of overriding the default heading token rendering by adding an embedded anchor tag like on GitHub:

 ```javascript